c7tincu/euh.js/readme.txt

 §7.
 License

-  I made euh.js an exercise and as an experiment.
+  I made euh.js as an exercise and as an experiment.
 You’re free to use it in your own exercises, experiments or projects, whether they’re “closed” or “open”, commercial or non-commercial, “good” or “evil”, subject to the terms of the MIT License[6], shown below:

   Copyright © 2012 Cristian Tincu